 There is a wide range of key competencies to choose from.
-The modules are all listed in module hand-books of the Faculty of Social Sciences, the module handbook of cross-faculty key competencies and ZESS (Central Institution for Language and Key Competencies).
+The modules are all listed in the module catalogue of the Faculty of Social Sciences (see 1.), the module catalogue of cross-faculty key competencies (see 2.) and the catalogue of the ZESS (Central Institution for Language and Key Competencies) (see 3.).